MichaelYuhe/neckium/README.md

 ### Install

 1. Mannual Install:
-   Download this repo, install the dependencies, then run `npm run build` in your terminal in this project folder.
+   Go to release page, download the file and unzip it to get a build folder.
-   You will get a 'build' folder, open your chrome, click extensions - manage extensions - load unzipped extension, and choose that 'build' folder.
+   Open your chrome, click extensions - manage extensions - load unzipped extension, and choose that 'build' folder.
 2. Install from the Chrome Web Store:
    Not availble yet.